feniksa/indb8/README.md

 Gentoo will automatically install indb8 upstart script and all required dependency.

-## Building using OpenEmbedded
+## Building Standalone

-For building under webos, you can follow the same steps as for db8 (original fork).
-See: http://github.com/openwebos/db8

-### Dependencies
+### Using cmake

-Below are the tools and libraries (and their minimum versions) required to build this package:

-* openwebos/cmake-modules-webos 1.0.0 RC7
-* cmake (version required by openwebos/cmake-modules-webos)
-* libdb-4.8-dev
-* libicu-dev
-* glib-2.0
-* gthread-2.0
-* openwebos/luna-service2
+Once you have downloaded the source, execute the following to build it (after changing into the directory under which it was downloaded):

+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make

 ### Configure database backend